cheynepierce/PythonSfdcCanvasQuickStart/readme.md

 ```
 pip install Flask gunicorn
 ```

-Now, go ahead and clone the repository into that directory.

 ##Deploy to Heroku
 You can deploy this app anywhere you want and it will be able to run on Force.com Canvas, as long as it has an https endpoint.
 To deploy to Heroku, do the following: